ietf-rats-wg/draft-wallace-rats-concise-ta-stores/draft-ietf-rats-concise-ta-stores.md

 ### The concise-ta-store-map Container

-A concise-ta-store-map is a trust anchor store where the applicability of the store is established by the tastore.environment field with optional constraints on use of trust anchors found in the tastore.keys field defined by the tastore.purpose, tastore.perm_claims and tastore.excl_claims fields.
+A `concise-ta-store-map` is a trust anchor store where the applicability of the store is established by the `tastore.environment` field with optional constraints on use of trust anchors found in the `tastore.keys` field defined by the `tastore.purpose`, `tastore.perm_claims` and `tastore.excl_claims` fields.

 ~~~~~~
 concise-ta-store-map = {